henriquegrandinetti/gesture-recognizer/README.md

 # Gesture Recognizer

 This program identifies gestures based on motion estimation.
-The image motion is calculated using the Lucas and Kaneda Algorithm.
+The image motion is calculated using the Lucas and Kanade Algorithm.
 The program is able to detect the following gestures:

 * Movement to the right
 * Movement to the left